-It’s dark.
+I watch him slip a long, strong fingernail down the succulent crevice between two mandarin segments and pull them apart.
+I didn’t give him the fruit.
 I wait for him to place the orangey crescent into his mouth and imagine its sharp taste as he crushes it, chews the pith and swallows the remains when the liquid is gone.
-He turns to me.
-His teeth are off-white and an incisor is broken.
+His teeth are white but an incisor is broken.

-“Why?” he says unhappily.
+“Why?” he says.

 “I just want to know.”